dortania/OpenCore-Post-Install/multiboot/bootstrap.md

 ## Updating BootStrap in 0.6.6

-For those updating to 0.6.6, you may have noticed BootStrap.efi has been removed from OpenCorePkg.
-This is due to changes with how OpenCore works, specifically becoming an Application instead of a driver.
-This means OpenCore.efi can be loaded directly and the reliance on BootStrap.efi is no longer needed.
+For those updating to 0.6.6, you may have noticed Bootstrap.efi has been removed from OpenCore.
+This is due to changes with how OpenCore works; specifically OpenCore is now a UEFI application instead of a driver.
+This means OpenCore.efi can be loaded directly and the reliance on Bootstrap.efi is no longer needed.

 To update, simply update everything else in your OpenCore setup and ensure EFI/BOOT/BOOTx64.efi is still present.
 Then set `Misc -> Boot -> LauncherOption` to `Full` and reboot.
 First boot your firmware will need to use BOOTx64.efi, however after this OpenCore will set OpenCore.efi into your firmware boot options.
 For more information, see the [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)